louisjham/villager-ai-hexstrike-integration/README.md

 ![Villager AI + HexStrike Integration](1000049190.png)

-It's a hybrid framework that connects two powerful systems: Villager AI, a team of autonomous AI agents for complex strategy, and HexStrike, a massive arsenal of over 150 security tools.
+It's a hybrid framework that connects two powerful systems: Villager AI, a flexible agent framework for creating custom autonomous agents, and HexStrike, a massive arsenal of over 150 security tools.

 Think of it like this: HexStrike is the giant toolbox with everything from scanners to exploit frameworks.
-Villager AI is the team of expert engineers who know exactly which tool to use, how to use it, and can even build new tools when needed.
+Villager AI is the framework that lets you create custom expert engineers who know exactly which tool to use, how to use it, and can even build new tools when needed.
 They work together to handle anything you throw at them.
-I personally created the 10 agents with this setup be sure to think of your own and create different ones really try this out.

-I have included a GitHub Tool Discovery Agent that can find, install, and integrate new tools from GitHub on its own, making the entire system self-evolving with tuning.
-Currently it can use the github envirmonent as a whole.
+**Key Point**: Villager AI doesn't come with predefined agents.
+Instead, it's a framework that lets you create custom agents for any security task you need.
+The only built-in specialized component is the GitHub Tool Discovery system, which can find, install, and integrate new tools from GitHub automatically, making the entire system self-evolving.

 I first ask all to go to https://github.com/0x4m4/hexstrike-ai and follow the install steps for your chosen enviroment and get to grips with it.
 Once done come back here to intergrate the hybrid setup.
 Personally i love to do alot of maldev research and messing with c2 infastructures so villager comes in handy for this with python code execution and full kali/Github access for all tools even your own for further exploitation i dont see a limit everything can be linked in some way so this can sure be used to enhance Hexstrike and your own workflows. i will be adding more features into the mix and really dynamically testing this. currently this is the working soloution for all operations ready to be customed.
 Please use this safely by no means do i want to enable malicous activity.
 This is for all researchers to work on and understand, i hope this truly helps alot of people and inspires others to try out similiar things, we call all contribute to the landscape in some way.